Aside from the core reply and assignment functions, there are various other actions you can apply to tickets.

 Click Merge these two tickets to complete the process.
 You cannot undo a ticket merge.

-Putting a ticket on hold is useful if the user is awaiting a reply, but you are waiting for a third party to do something before you can respond.
+Putting a ticket pending is useful if the user is awaiting a reply, but you are waiting for a third party to do something before you can respond.
 For example, you need to hear back from one of your company’s suppliers before you can send the user a solution to their problem.

 You can change the user associated with the ticket from the Actions pull-down menu, creating a new user record if necessary.